mateusoliveira43/docker-image-poetry/docs/wiki.md

 ### What is a Layer?

-A Layer is a instruction for creating and running a Container.
+A Layer is a instruction for creating or running a Container.

 ### How that works?